Cingulara/openrmf-docs/deployments/chart/openrmf/README.md

 To install Helm into your cluster see https://helm.sh/docs/using_helm/.
 You can use helm and tiller or you can just use helm locally to setup YAML files you use to deploy later w/o tiller running in your cluster.
 (I do the latter.)

-## Steps to install the OpenRMF Demo
+## Steps to install the OpenRMF Software

 1. Run `kubectl apply -f ./deployments/kubernetes/namespace.yaml`from the root folder within the repo.
 This makes the namespace to run all the pieces in.
 2. For Minikube, run `kubectl apply -f ./deployments/kubernetes/pv.yaml`from the root folder within the repo.
 This makes the persistent volume to use.
 Adjust as necessary.
 Run this only if you need a new PV to use.
 For AWS or other providers see their